temporalio/cli/temporalcli/commandsmd/commands.md

   task queue.
 May count expired tasks but eventually converges to the right value.
 - `ApproximateBacklogAge`: How far "behind" the task queue is running.
-This is the difference in age between the oldest and newest tasks in the backlog, measured in seconds.
+This is the age of the oldest task in the backlog, measured in seconds.
 - `TasksAddRate`: Approximate rate at which tasks are being added to the task queue, measured in tasks per second, averaged over the last 30 seconds.
   Includes tasks dispatched immediately without going to the backlog (sync-matched tasks), as well as tasks added to the backlog.
+(See note below.)
 - `TasksDispatchRate`: Approximate rate at which tasks are being dispatched from the task queue, measured in tasks per second, averaged over the last 30 seconds.
 Includes tasks dispatched immediately without going to the backlog (sync-matched tasks), as well as tasks added to the backlog.
+(See note below.)
 - `Backlog Increase Rate`: Approximate rate at which the backlog size is increasing (if positive) or decreasing (if negative), measured in tasks per second, averaged over the last 30 seconds.
 This is equivalent to:
   `TasksAddRate` - `TasksDispatchRate`.

+NOTE: The `TasksAddRate` and `TasksDispatchRate` metrics may differ from the actual rate of add/dispatch due to eager tasks [such as?] and sticky queues [why?].
+See documentation for more details: [link?]

 Safely retire Workers assigned a Build ID by checking reachability across all task types.
 Use the flag `--report-reachability`: